iShomala/eixo/README.md

-# BeforeIDie
+# Eixo
-website for the before I die project
+website for the eixo collective

 #TODO
-- Add animation for adding new quotes
-- Make site responsive
-- Load quotes from API
-- Curate background colors for quotes
-- Add new quotes via API